alexxss/thesis-simulation/README.md

 gnuplot -p plot_fr.gnu
 ```

+call GCC with `-DDEBUG` to show 2nd Tier details in console.
-log files for 1st Tier Resource Allocation can be found under `./log/`
+more detailed log files for 1st Tier & 2nd Tier can be found under `./log/`.
+Final output configuration (clustering, RB, tdma, RA) of each instance can be found in `./sol/`.

 ## TODO
 - [x] Use channel formula